johannafransn/zora_images/README.md

 - In the root folder run the following:
   `npm i && npm run dev`

-The project is running in production at XXX
+The project is running in production at https://zora-images.vercel.app/